ThreeSixtyGiving/standard/documentation/guidance/data-quality.md

 ![Invalid data with error messages from the Data Quality Tool](../../assets/DQT_screenshot_summary_results_broken.png)

+The tool includes explanations of the <a href="https://dataquality.threesixtygiving.org/common_errors" target="_blank">common errors </a> that can cause the data to be invalid.

 ### About the Additional checks
 These **Additional checks** do not relate to the validity of the data.
 This means you can move forward with publishing data without addressing all (or any of) the feedback in this section.
 Some feedback may not be relevant to your particular circumstances and the information you have decided to include in your 360Giving data.